linode/docs/docs/guides/platform/marketplace/how-to-deploy-discourse-with-marketplace-apps/index.md

     - In the Cloud Manager [DNS Manager](/docs/guides/dns-manager/#add-a-domain), confirm that there are now an entries for your domain and possible subdomain.
     - [Configure rDNS](/docs/guides/configure-your-linode-for-reverse-dns/) on your Linode to point to `subdomain.your-domain.com` or `your-domain.com` if you did not enter a subdomain.

 1. While the installation has created the A and AAAA domain records, it does not create the email records you need.
-In the Cloud Manager DNS Manager, [add the MX, TXT, and any other records](/docs/guides/dns-manager/#add-dns-records) required to send email as specified from your email provider.
+In the Cloud Manager DNS Manager, [add the MX, TXT, and any other records](/docs/guides/dns-manager/#add-dns-records) required to send email as specified by your email provider.

 1. You can now navigate to the Discourse app in your browser with the fully qualified domain name you entered during configuration, `https://subdomain.your-domain.com` or `https://your-domain.com`.